 - designed by celebrated architect Sir John Sulman with substantial input by Bishop Sydney Linton

-- build by local contractors Butterworth, and Sylvander
+- built by local contractors Butterworth and Sylvander

 - use of iron exterior walls and zinc-coated tin plate interior walls with cedar batten strapping over the plate joints in most rooms, plaster in public rooms.

 - cyprus pine timber, resistant to termite attack was used throughout the house